BenTheElder/old-site/www/posts/prow.md

 <div class="tile blog-content">
-<p class="title">Prow - December 24th, 2017</p>
+<p class="title">Prow - December 26th, 2017</p>
 <a href="https://kubernetes.io/">The Kubernetes project</a> does <a href="http://velodrome.k8s.io/dashboard/db/bigquery-metrics?orgId=1" class="italic">a lot</a> of testing,
- <span class="bold">on the order of 10000 jobs per day</span>.
+ <span class="bold">on the order of 10000 jobs per day</span> covering everything from build and unit tests to end-to-end testing on real clusters deployed from source all the way up to ~5000 node <a href="https://k8s-testgrid.appspot.com/sig-scalability-gce#Summary">scalability and performance tests</a>.

 <img src="/images/test_metrics.png"></img>
 <p class="centered-text"><a href="http://velodrome.k8s.io/dashboard/db/bigquery-metrics?orgId=1">Velodrome metrics</a></p>
 The system handling all of this leverages Kubernetes, naturally, and of-course has a number of nautically-named components.
-This system is <a href="https://github.com/kubernetes/test-infra/tree/master/prow" class="italic">Prow</a>, and is used to manage automatic validation and merging of human-reviewed pull requests and to verify branch-health leading up to each release.
+This system is <a href="https://github.com/kubernetes/test-infra/tree/master/prow" class="italic">Prow</a>, and is used to manage automatic validation and merging of human-approved pull requests and to verify branch-health leading up to each release.

 With Prow each job is a single-container <a href="https://kubernetes.io/docs/concepts/workloads/pods/pod/">pod</a>, created in a dedicated build and test cluster by "plank", a micro-service running in the services cluster.
 Each Prow component (roughly outlined above, along with <a href="http://testgrid.k8s.io">Testgrid</a>) is a small Go service structured around managing these one-off single-pod "ProwJobs".